How to use Stripe Payments in Your Next iPhone app

 The first thing that you will need to begin using Stripe in your iPhone app is going to be a Stripe Account.
 Making an account with Stripe is fairly easy and accessible through the signup page on Stripe’s website.
 From there, you will look in your Stripe Dashboard in the account settings tab to find your API key that is needed for the development of your app.

-In an app developed in Swift, integrating Stripe’s library into your project requires a bridging header so that you can utilize Stripe’s Objective-C library in your Swift written project.
+In a mobile app developed in Swift, integrating Stripe’s library into your project requires a bridging header so that you can utilize Stripe’s Objective-C library in your Swift written project.
 This is simply done by importing Stripe.h and AFNetworking.H into your bridging header.
 With this done, you are all prepared to begin implementing Stripe payments into your Swift project.

 Now you will need to build a way to collect the payment information of your customers.
 You, as the developer, have some liberty on which route you’d like to go whether it would be through using building your own unique payment form, using Stripe’s own PaymentKit, or even integrating Apple Pay.
 Just keep note that you will need to have your text fields correspond to the correct outlets in ViewController.swift.